snsa-kscc/one-four-four/content/portfolio/approved-shop-x-tire-calligraphy-photoshoot.md

 **About the project**

-A photo shoot for the Tire Calligraphy 2021 collection, available in Approved Shop retail locations in Zagreb and Split and online.
+A photo shoot for the Tire Calligraphy 2021 collection, available in approved! shop retail locations in Zagreb and Split and online.

 Creative direction